sbt/sbt-native-packager/src/sphinx/DetailedTopics/paths.rst

 ``<defaultLinuxInstallLocation>``                         Global, Docker                              Installation path inside the container
 ========================================================  ===================  =====================  =======

 Settings
 --------

-Debian requires the following specific settings:
+These settings configure the path behaviour

   ``name``
     Use for the normal jar generation process